ray-project/ray/doc/source/rllib/rllib-new-api-stack.rst

 .. _rllib-new-api-stack-guide:

-RLlib's New API Stack
+RLlib's new API stack
 =====================

 .. hint::

-    This section describes in detail what the new API stack is and why you should migrate to it (in case you have old API stack custom code).
+    This section describes the new API stack and why you should migrate to it if you have old API stack custom code.
-    :ref:`See here for a comprehensive migration guide <rllib-new-api-stack-migration-guide>`.
+   See the :ref:`migration guide <rllib-new-api-stack-migration-guide>` for details.

 Overview
 --------

-Starting in Ray 2.10, you can opt-in to the alpha version of a "new API stack", a fundamental overhaul from the ground up with respect to architecture, design principles, code base, and user facing APIs.
+Starting in Ray 2.10, you can opt-in to the alpha version of the "new API stack", a fundamental overhaul from the ground up with respect to architecture, design principles, code base, and user facing APIs.
 The following select algorithms and setups are available.